-I work as an affiliate for a number of Employee Assisted Programs (EAPs) such as BUPA, AXA PPP Healthcare, LifeWorks, Cruse Victim's Support, Pam Assist & Red Arc.
+I am an affiliate of numerous Employee Assisted Programs (EAPs) including BUPA, AXA PPP Healthcare, PAM Wellbeing and LifeWorks.